MARKET SNAPSHOT: How The Trump-Xi Trade Meeting Could Set The Stock-market Tone For The Summer

 'Small blink'

-Trump stoked expectations for the summit after tweeting on Tuesday about a "very good telephone conversation" with Xi and announcing plans for an "extended meeting" during the G-20 summit in Osaka.
+Trump stoked expectations for the summit after tweeting on Tuesday about a "very good telephone conversation" with Xi and announcing plans for an "extended meeting" during the G-20 summit in Osaka, which begins June 28.
 That was credited with helping soothe fears over a protracted trade battle.

 "We see Trump's phone call to Xi as a small blink in the trade war," said Allan von Mehren, chief analyst at Danske Bank, in a note.
 "It reveals that he is keen on meeting with Xi at the G-20, which China had not confirmed before the call.
 We now see a higher than 50% probability that the meeting will end with a cease-fire and resumption of trade talks."